 Chambers recognises that women, members of ethnic minorities and those with disabilities, are under-represented both at the bar in general and also within chambers.
 We actively encourage applications from these groups, as well as those who have come to the bar later in life.
 We realise that this is the only fair, proper approach for any organisation to take.
 We also acknowledge that by taking such an approach, and actively seeking to recruit and retain the very best staff, tenants and pupils from the widest possible pool, there are huge social and economic benefits to us as a chambers.

 Chambers currently has two Equality and Diversity Officers (EDOs): Richard Hutchings and Marion Smullen.
-They are assisted by our chambers’ manager, Tracey McCarthy, who fulfils the function of Diversity Data Officer (DDO).
+They are assisted by the Senior Clerk, Daren Milton, who fulfills the function of Diversity Data Officer (DDO).
 They are always keen to hear others’ views on how chambers can improve on E&D issues.

 Every member of chambers who takes part in our pupillage recruitment processes is fully conversant with the Fair Recruitment Guide issued by the Bar Council and receives refresher training on equality and diversity issues prior to the selection of pupils.